-Did you know that the most nutritionally sound foods and drinks could wreak havoc on your smile?
-That’s right, even typically “healthy” foods such as oranges, tomatoes, tea, dried fruit, granola, and even nuts have been shown to spoil otherwise robust smiles when not consumed in moderation.
+Sometimes, the most nutritionally sound foods and drinks can wreak havoc on people’s smiles.
+Even typically healthy foods, such as oranges, tomatoes, tea, dried fruit, granola, and even nuts have been known to spoil otherwise robust smiles when not consumed in moderation.

 The 15 Worst Foods For Your Teeth & Gums